 Wondering how to sleep during pregnancy?
 We got your back.

-Twenty-six weeks is about the time your belly will start to take on a life of its own.
+Twenty-two weeks is about the time your belly will start to take on a life of its own.
 That little baby is alive and kicking.
 And kicking… and kicking some more.

 You’ve probably been told by now that you should no longer sleep on your back.
 Is it true?
 The answer is that occasionally lying supine will not harm a developing fetus, but sleeping that way every night might.